CentralPing/channel-emitter/README.md

 <a name="module_channel-emitter..removeListener"></a>

 ### channel-emitter~removeListener(eventName, listener) ⇒ <code>ChannelEmitter</code>
-Wrapper for the `EventEmitter.removeListener` method that will auto-remove channels if the specified delimiter is used in the name.
+Wrapper for the `EventEmitter.removeListener` method that will remove events from a specified channl if the specified delimiter is used in the name.

 **Kind**: inner method of <code>[channel-emitter](#module_channel-emitter)</code>